Gokul-social/Gokul-social/README.md

 I’m interested in -

-- 🌱 I’m currently learning basics of c/c++ and data strutures and algorithms
+- 🌱 I’m currently c/c++ and data strutures and algorithms
 - 💞️ I’m looking to collaborate to learn and gain knowledge on Blockchain and cryptography............
 - 📫 How to reach me (gmail-gokul00036@gmail.com)
 <!---